liamba05/Fynnance/Seb&Adi prep notes.md

   * Getting credit score works the same way as banking info (public token -> access token -> encrypt -> store)
   * NOTE: We will have to use Plaid sandbox for the hackathon which essentially simulates a real user and populates the form automatically with simulated data.
 For testing and demo purposes this is perfect, we’ll just have to mention when presenting that we’d simply need to upgrade our plaid api for production, but it would work exactly the same other than that.
 - Chatgpt api
+- **Google Cloud Secret Manager**
+  * Used to hold onto all our "secrets" e.g. API keys&Database Credentials(although these can be stored as backend environment variables on deployment), and most importantly the keys to our encrypted data (plaid uid's and anything else that we encrypt)
+  * Pretty easy to set up, doesn't require setup files
+  * We'll make getSecret and setSecret functions for easy use across the backend
 - Live News API

 ## Deployment